7 Factors Why Are Supercars So Expensive

-There is no defined performance metric in America or anything that defines one car or another as a supercar.
-Whatever you consider being a supercar has some pretty astounding performance today.
+No defined performance metric in America describes one car or another as a supercar.
+Whatever you consider a supercar has some pretty astounding performance today.
 The definition of a supercar starts at 500 horsepower and regularly goes to double or triple that number.

 Why are supercars so expensive?